AI-and-Blockchain/F23_Parental-Control_Crypto_Wallet/README.md

 # F23_Supervised_Crypto_Wallet
-get help from AI in managing your (or you child's) cryptocurrencies, with measures in place to ensure a safe introduction into the area.
+Get help from AI in managing your (or you child's) cryptocurrencies, with measures in place to ensure a safe introduction into the area.

 ## Features
 * ask AI questions through our easy-to-use front end